top of page

 NOFA leverages private and philanthropic dollars to support the creation and preservation of rental units and homeowner opportunities.
 It often provides crucial gap financing to make development happen.

-• Since 2015, $53.7 Million has been awarded to support the creation or preservation of 2,883 units, 2374 of which are affordable (Area Median Income ("AMI")-restricted; range varied depending on project between 30%-80%).
+• From 2015 - 2023, $53.7 Million has been awarded to support the creation or preservation of 2,883 units, 2374 of which are affordable (Area Median Income ("AMI")-restricted; range varied depending on project between 30%-80%).

 • DCED evaluates all NOFA projects in a competitive process in alignment with City of Cincinnati housing policy objectives (such as affordability and quality)